Welcome

 Questions?
 Contact professor Barbara Mann at: bem71@case.edu

-Monthly Hebrew Table – Fall ’25
+Monthly Hebrew Culture Table – Fall ’25

-Please join us this fall for our monthly “Hebrew Table”.
+Please join us this fall for our monthly “Hebrew Culture Table”.
 In these meetings, we will discuss short Hebrew texts, in translation (poems, short stories, explore Israeli art and talk about contemporary Israeli culture – using the text as an opportunity to delve into central aspects of Israeli society, its history and social makeup.
 No prior knowledge of Hebrew is required.
 Refreshments will be provided

 Please contact Dr. Nadav Linial with questions at: nxl386@case.edu